-The Board recognises the importance of a truly independent external audit firm to ensure that the audit function delivers, for the benefit of the Board and all other stakeholders, an unbiased confirmation of both the Financial Statements and the state of affairs of the Group.
-Consistent with the Board's commitment to an independent audit firm, a policy has been approved by the Board on the role of the External Auditor, which is designed to ensure the independence of the external audit function.
+The Board recognises the importance of an independent external audit firm to ensure that the audit function delivers, for the benefit of the Board and all other stakeholders, an unbiased confirmation of both the Financial Statements and the state of affairs of the Group.
+Consistent with the Board's commitment to an independent audit firm, a policy has been approved by the

+Board on the role of the External Auditor, which is designed to ensure the independence of the external audit function, including audit partner rotation requirements.